 This article, as well as the photos included in it © 2026 by Hippolyte are licensed under CC BY-NC-SA 4.0

-I took all the photos of this article with my Galaxy A50
+I took the photos of this article with my Galaxy S10 as well as with my Galaxy A50